accordproject/concerto/README.md

 ## Participants

-An participant is a class declaration that has a single `String` property that acts as an identifier.
+A participant is a class declaration that has a single `String` property that acts as an identifier.
 Use the `modelManager.getParticipantDeclarations` API to look up all participants.

 ```
 participant Customer identified by email {